ICD HOME PAGE IntraCellular Diagnostics, Inc.™

 4. Fix immediately after collection while specimen is fresh and wet.

-• Use two drops of our fixative.
+• Drop two drops of our fixative outside the circle.

 • Too much fixative will wash away the cells.